How toHow to Get Rid of Rats in Yard Without...

 Trimming your grass regularly and clearing away overgrown areas in the garden will make it less attractive for rats to live there, and make it easier for you to spot any hidden animals.

 It will also prevent new rat infestations.
-Furthermore, keep weeds and grass clippings trimmed to a manageable size in order to keep them from growing too tall and providing shelter for rats.
+Furthermore, keep weeds and grass clippings trimmed to a manageable size in order to keep them from growing too tall and provide shelter for rats.

 Place Smoke Bombs